OssiLeProgrammer/mk2/ReadMe.md

 ## 🧠 Notes

 * The camera cannot access device orientation APIs in Chrome due to privacy restrictions, so movement is limited to keyboard or manual input.
-* For local testing, serve your files through a web server:
+* For local testing, serve your files through a web server:                                 (you should remove the hashtag from the CMake file)

   ```bash
   python -m http.server